-Deakin is building for the future of science, research and technology with the development of the new RISE Precinct.
-This will involve construction of a new multi-level building (Building HA), along with refurbishment of buildings L and T to create over 19,000m2 of space that will:
+Deakin is building for the future and the next generation of science, research and technology with the development of the new RISE Precinct.
+This will involve construction of a new multi-level building (Building HA), along with refurbishment of buildings L and T to create over 20,000m2 of space that will:

-- support the University’s research growth with spaces specifically designed for industry collaboration, commercial research partnerships and an international research hub
+- enhance the University’s cross-disciplinary research, provide new opportunities for industry collaboration, commercial research partnerships and an international research hub

-- foster a culture of collaboration and transition between disciplines through the co-location of key schools – School of Life and Environmental Sciences, School of Information Technology and Institute for Frontier Materials (IFM).
+- foster a culture of collaboration and connection between School of Life and Environmental Sciences, School of Information Technology and Institute for Frontier Materials (IFM).

 Infrastructure and Property Group